stephsuber/renci-website/src/content/news/features/2017/02/13_national-consortium-for-data-science-seeks-faculty-members-for-data-fellows-program/index.md

 tags:
     -
 ---
-CHAPEL HILL, NC –  The National Consortium for Data Science (NCDS), a public-private partnership to advance data science and capitalize on the opportunities of a data-rich society, seeks participants for its 2017 – 2018 Data Fellows program.<!--more-->
+CHAPEL HILL, NC –  The National Consortium for Data Science (NCDS), a public-private partnership to advance data science and capitalize on the opportunities of a data-rich society, seeks participants for its 2017 – 2018 Data Fellows program.

 The Data Fellows program provides funding to faculty members from NCDS academic member institutions to support research on novel and innovative data science and data-focused business problems.
 NCDS academic members include all campuses in the University of North Carolina system and Drexel University.
 The program is open to faculty researchers in all disciplines and domains, with preference given to junior faculty with no more than five years of service.
 This year, the NCDS will award two fellowships of up to $30,000 each.